clement-sciascia/docs/pages/cloud/dedicated/using_ipmi_on_dedicated_servers/guide.en-gb.md

 ---
-title: 'Using the IPMI with Dedicated Servers'
+title: Using the IPMI with Dedicated Servers
 slug: use-ipmi-dedicated-servers
 excerpt: 'With the IPMI, you can log in to your server without having to use any external software.'
-section: 'Getting started'
+section: Getting started
 ---

 **Last updated 16th August 2018**